nikitavoloboev/data/docs/focusing/rules.md

 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
 Break off all bad habits I have.
 Learn new positive habits.
 Seek new novel experiences/relationships.
 Collect stories.
 Be a great friend.
 - Learn from the past.
 Don't make same mistakes.
 Don't dwell on what has happened or what I can't change.
 Don't fixate on anything (people/items/..).
 Anything outside of this moment is imagination.
 Move onwards.
 Live each moment.
 Let past go.
 - Happiness comes from being grateful and appreciative for what I already have.
 Don't waste time trying to measure my success/happiness by what anyone else thinks it should be.
+Try and live by my own rules/values.
 - [Be happy](../life/happiness.md).
 Love myself.
 Be playful.
 Make new nice memories and enjoy each moment in life.
 Savor close [relationships](../relationships/relationships.md).
 Look towards the [future](../future/future.md).
 Be optimistic.
 Appreciate what I have.

 ## Health